konelav/writeups/GoogleCTF2019-BQ/Day3.Government.Agriculture.Network.md

 Then click to the link "Admin".
 Nothing interesting, just the same flag in plain text.
 But at least we tried...

-(But it seems like there is second flag here.
-It will be future work)